george-pov/YTSkedy/docs/api/persistence.md

 Entity fields, table keys, and formatting details are defined in code rather than duplicated in documentation.

+## Platform Rows

+`AzurePlatformRepository` implements the `IPlatformModifier` write port and the `IPlatformReader` read port against the `Platforms` table.

+- All platforms share one partition (`platforms`).
+The row key is `platform-{platformId}`, where the platform id is a GUID rendered as a 32-character lowercase hex string (`Guid.NewGuid().ToString("N")`), generated by the repository on create.
+- `name` is globally unique across all platform types using an ordinal comparison.
+Uniqueness is enforced check-then-write on create and on rename; a duplicate yields a `NameAlreadyExists` outcome the host maps to `409 Conflict`.
+  The rare concurrent race is accepted in this slice; the expected number of platforms is small, so a dedicated uniqueness index row is intentionally out of scope.
+- `type` is immutable after create because it determines the publish-settings schema and provider adapter. `UpdateAsync` reads the stored type and reuses it to serialize the new settings.
+- Publish settings are stored as `PublishSettingsJson` without secret material;
+  only the non-secret `credentials` reference name is stored.

+Entity fields, table keys, and formatting details are defined in code rather than duplicated in documentation.

+## Platform Publication Rows

+`AzurePlatformPublicationRepository` implements the
+`IPlatformPublicationRepository` write port and the `IPlatformPublicationReader` read port against the `PlatformPublications` table.
+A publication row is the authoritative publish state for one calendar event and one platform.

+- The partition key groups every publication for one calendar event (`event-{calendarEventId}`) and the row key identifies the platform (`platform-{platformId}`), so an event/platform pair addresses exactly one row and all rows for an event read from a single partition.
+- Rows are created lazily.
+Calendar event create and platform create write no publication rows; a missing row is read as computed `NotPublished`.
+- `ReserveAsync` creates the row directly as `Publishing` with a conditional insert, so two concurrent publish attempts cannot both reserve the same pair;
+  the loser receives a conflict.
+The platform name, type, and publish settings are copied onto the row at reservation so the attempt stays describable even if the platform record later changes.
+- `ReleaseAsync` removes a `Publishing` row to return the pair to computed `NotPublished` after a failed provider call. `MarkPublishedAsync` records the `Published` status, the provider `ExternalResourceId`, and the publish instant.
+- Deleting a platform does not delete `Published` rows.
+The delete handler stamps `PlatformDeletedUtc` to turn them into read-only orphan history, and is blocked while any row for the platform is `Publishing`.
+- Calendar event ids reach the partition filter from the request route, so the partition literal is escaped (single quotes doubled) as defense in depth.

+Entity fields, table keys, and formatting details are defined in code rather than duplicated in documentation.

 ## Time Zone Handling

 The repository converts the scheduled start to UTC before writing the row.